ambiot/documents/doc/en/source/ambd_arduino/ambd_mini/getting_started/RTL8722DM_mini_Arduino SDK_getting start.rst

 | Arduino IDE can be downloaded in the Arduino
   website: https://www.arduino.cc/en/Main/Software
 | When the installation is finished, open Arduino IDE.
 To set up
-  RTL8722DM_MINI correctly in Arduino IDE, go to “File” -> “Preferences”.
+  RTL8722DM_MINI correctly in Arduino IDE, go to "File" -> "Preferences".

 .. image:: ../media/RTL8722DM_mini_Arduino_SDK_getting_start/image5.jpeg
    :alt: get-start-6
    :width: 3.64583in
    :height: 3.64583in

-And paste the following URL into “Additional Boards Manager URLs”
+And paste the following URL into "Additional Boards Manager URLs"
 field: https://github.com/ambiot/ambd_arduino/raw/master/Arduino_package/package_realtek.com_amebad_index.json

-Next, go to “Tools” -> “Board” -> “Boards Manager”:
+Next, go to "Tools" -> "Board" -> "Boards Manager":

 .. image:: ../media/RTL8722DM_mini_Arduino_SDK_getting_start/image6.jpeg
    :alt: get-start-7
    :width: 6.25in
    :height: 6.25in

-The “Boards Manager” requires about 10~20 seconds to refresh all hardware files (if the network is in bad condition, it may take longer).
+The "Boards Manager" requires about 10~20 seconds to refresh all hardware files (if the network is in bad condition, it may take longer).
 Every time the new hardware is connected, we need to reopen the Board Manager.
 So, we close the Boards Manager, and then open it again.
-Find “Realtek AmebaD Boards (32-bits ARM Cortex-M4 @200MHz)” in the list, click “Install”, then the Arduino IDE starts to download required files for AmebaD.
+Find "Realtek AmebaD Boards (32-bits ARM Cortex-M4 @200MHz)" in the list, click "Install", then the Arduino IDE starts to download required files for AmebaD.

 .. image:: ../media/RTL8722DM_mini_Arduino_SDK_getting_start/image7.jpeg